grapisar/PercHomeostatic/README.md

 ## Analytical prediction of average weight, average degree and weight-degree correlation

 `FIG4.py` runs 50 single instances of the damage-response process at increasing threshold values and returns the values of average weight, average degree and weight degree covariance.
-Those quantities can be evluated analitically for a single instance of the process.
+Those quantities can be evaluated analitically for a single instance of the process.

 Syntax and input parameters are the same of `FIG2.py`.